-- Semantic memory: These memories of facts, concepts, names and other general knowledge information.
+- Semantic memory: These are memories of facts, concepts, names, and other general knowledge information.

 Things that we don't purposely try to remember are stored in implicit memory.
 This kind of memory is both unconscious and unintentional.
 This type of memory is also known as nondeclarative memory, since you are not able to consciously bring it into awareness.
 Procedural memories, such as how to perform a specific task like swinging a baseball bat or making toast, are one type of implicit memory since you don't have to consciously recall how to perform these tasks.
 While implicit memories are not consciously recalled, they still have an influence on how you behave as well as your knowledge of different tasks.